 This document is a brief overview of cosmetics, how they are regulated, and what is (and is not) known about their possible health effects, as part of the American Cancer Society's role in informing and educating people about cancer and its possible causes.
-The American Cancer Society does not maintain lists of the individual chemicals that may be used in cosmetics or have position statements about specific ingredients or products.
-A discussion of Web sites on these issues is provided later in this document.
+The American Cancer Society does not maintain lists of the chemicals used in cosmetics or have position statements about specific ingredients or products.
+A list of websites addressing these issues is provided later in this document.

 What are cosmetics?

 According to the US Food and Drug Administration (FDA), the law defines cosmetics as "articles intended to be rubbed, poured, sprinkled, or sprayed on, introduced into, or otherwise applied to the human body... for cleansing, beautifying, promoting attractiveness, or altering the appearance."
 This includes skin moisturizers, perfumes, lipsticks, fingernail polishes, eye and facial makeup, shampoos, permanent waves, hair colors, toothpastes, and deodorants, as well as any component of a cosmetic product.
 It does not include products used solely as soaps.